Nati-darse/music-library/README.md

 - **Color Contrast**: WCAG AA compliant color ratios
 - **Focus Management**: Proper focus handling in modals and forms

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-Built with ❤️ using React, Redux, and Webpack
+Built with  using React, Redux, and Webpack